A fiducial approach to nonparametric deconvolution problem: discrete case: Discussion

 \item This paper focuses on discrete data.
 The proposed approach can be extended to continuous data, such as $\tnorm(\Theta,1)$, where $\Theta$ follows a distribution function $F$.
 This part is currently under investigation.

-\item As we can see from the simulations, the GFD approach is sometimes over-conservative.
-It might be possible to consider a different choice of fiducial samples, such as log-interpolation \citep{cuihannig2019} or monotonic spline interpolation \citep{Taraldsen2019discuss,cuihannig2019rejoinder}.
+\item As we can see in simulations, the GFD approach is sometimes over-conservative.
+It could be possible to consider a different choice of fiducial samples, such as log-interpolation \citep{cuihannig2019} or monotonic spline interpolation \citep{Taraldsen2019discuss,cuihannig2019rejoinder}.

 \item The asymptotic distribution results in Section~\ref{sec:theory} only hold under Assumption~\ref{as:2}.
-To investigate a non-$n^{1/2}$ rate of convergence should provide a fruitful avenue for future research.
+To investigate a non-$n^{1/2}$ rate of convergence should make a fruitful avenue of future research.

 \item It should be possible to use the GFD in conjunction with various functional norms to construct simultaneous confidence bands \citep{cuihannig2019,nair1984confidence, martin2019discuss}. \end{enumerate}